studiofu/demo-webpack/README.md

   }
 };

-## use loader without using configuration
+## use loader without using configuration, need to use --module-bind parameter

 "scripts": {
     "dev": "webpack --mode development --module-bind js=babel-loader",